Things appear to be looking up for Annaly Capital Management Inc. (NLY)

-Annaly Capital Management Inc. (NYSE: NLY) is -32.93% lower on its value in year-to-date trading and has touched a low of $15.11 and a high of $34.16 in the current 52-week trading range.
+Annaly Capital Management Inc. (NYSE: NLY) is -29.48% lower on its value in year-to-date trading and has touched a low of $15.11 and a high of $33.44 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NLY stock was last observed hovering at around $21.26 in the last trading session, with the day’s loss setting it -0.28% off its average median price target of $19.50 for the next 12 months.
-It is also 1.27% off the consensus price target high of $21.25 offered by 12 analysts, but current levels are -13.41% lower than the price target low of $18.50 for the same period.
+The NLY stock was last observed hovering at around $21.83 in the last trading session, with the day’s gains setting it 0.23% off its average median price target of $19.50 for the next 12 months.
+It is also -3.81% off the consensus price target high of $21.25 offered by 12 analysts, but current levels are -19.24% lower than the price target low of $18.50 for the same period.

 Sponsored

-The stock witnessed a 15.15% gain in the last 1 month and extending the period to 3 months gives it a -20.41%, and is -1.08% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.01% over the week and 3.34% over the month.
+The stock witnessed a 2.41% gain in the last 1 month and extending the period to 3 months gives it a -13.96%, and is 5.15% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.71% over the week and 2.95% over the month.

 Annaly Capital Management Inc. (NLY) Analyst Forecasts